Skip to content

 • Deterministic token budgets — pipeline steps have predictable input sizes (structured JSON schemas), making token consumption forecastable rather than variable.

-The net effect: operations that previously required a full agent session (with all its loaded context, memory files, and conversation history) now run as lightweight, schema-validated LLM calls at a fraction of the cost.
+The net effect: operations that previously required a full agent session (with all its loaded context, memory files, and conversation history) now run as lightweight, schema-validated LLM calls at a fraction of the cost and with fewer rate-limit surprises.

 • OTel-based actual-vs-estimated tracking — comparing story point estimates against actual token consumption per ticket.
 Currently estimated from method-based averages; real telemetry would enable continuous calibration.

-• Dynamic model selection — automatically choosing model tier based on task complexity assessment rather than static operation-type mapping.
+• Dynamic model selection — automatically choosing model tier based on task complexity assessment rather than static operation-type mapping, while still honoring explicit method-based floors.

-• Cost alerting — automated alerts when daily spend exceeds thresholds, similar to cloud infrastructure cost alerts.
+• Cost and rate-limit alerting — automated alerts when daily spend or model-pool saturation exceeds thresholds, similar to cloud infrastructure cost alerts.

 Running AI agents in production isn’t just a capabilities problem — it’s an operations problem.
 The same engineering discipline that applies to any production service applies here: instrument everything, optimize hot paths, fail gracefully, and know what you’re spending.

 Most agent frameworks focus on making agents smarter.
-This work focuses on making them economical.
-Both matter if you want agents that run sustainably rather than as expensive demos.
+This work focuses on making them economical and sustainable.
+Both matter if you want agents that run continuously rather than as expensive demos.